kpmg-agile/ca-pqvp/README.md

 ## Don’t re-invent the wheel.
 Accelerate then Estimate.

-We believe in tried-and-tested software and methodology.
+We believe in using existing software and methodology.
 We searched our library of existing assets and selected an accelerator called “webstart” that met a large number of technical requirements for the prototype.
 This accelerator would provide the “scaffolding” for the project, and meant we didn’t have to start from scratch.

 Many of the development team have used webstart before.
 Using this framework, and their past experience, the team was able to produce estimates of the work.
 The team assigned points to each item in the backlog that allowed everyone to see how complex a piece of work was relative to others.